dotnet/csharpstandard/standard/attributes.md

 #### 22.5.3.3 Conditional attribute classes

-An attribute class ([§22.2](attributes.md#222-attribute-classes)) decorated with one or more `Conditional` attributes is a ***conditional attribute class***.
+An attribute class ([§22.2](attributes.md#222-attribute-classes)) decorated with one or more `Conditional` attributes is a conditional attribute class.
 A conditional attribute class is thus associated with the conditional compilation symbols declared in its `Conditional` attributes.

 > *Example*:
 > ```csharp